circleci/circleci-docs/jekyll/_cci2/api-permissions.md

   2. **Project**:
   These tokens provide information about specific projects and only grant read permissions.
+  Project tokens have three scope options: _Status_, _Build Artifacts_, and _All_.
+      - _Status_ tokens grant read access to the project's build statuses.
+      - _Build Artifacts_ tokens grant read access to the project's build artifacts.
+      - _All_ tokens grant read access for the project's build statuses and build artifacts.

 ### Creating a Personal API Token